FFohlin/theCalendar/README.md

 # (timearray, height of 15 minutes in px)
 $object = new TheCalendar($times, 25);
 ```
 It is possible to use a times array with different member variable names, as long as you have the start time and the length.
-Just send in the names in the config shown below.
-If you dont want to change anything, do not add it to config.
+Just send in the names in the config as shown below.
+If you don't want to change the values, do not add it to config.

 ```html
 $object->config(array(